Prophecy is not always about telling the future. It’s about telling the truth.

 Last week, I began looking at the three-fold office or mission of the People of God.
-We receive this mission as our baptism, when we are incorporated into the Body of Christ and given a share in Christ’s office of priest, prophet and king.
+God gives us this mission at our baptism.
+Incorporated into the Body of Christ, we are given a share in Christ’s office of priest, prophet and king.

-In the Old Testament, we see that three types of people are anointed or consecrated.
+In the Old Testament, three types of people are anointed or consecrated.
 You guessed it: priests, prophets, and kings.

 In Leviticus 8:12, we read that Moses anointed the tabernacle and the altar and the instruments in the tent of meeting, but also Aaron: “And he [Moses] poured some of the anointing oil on Aaron’s head, and anointed him, to consecrate him.”